 New Hampshire’s laws are arguably among the more lenient, in that they appear on their face to permit at-home insemination, although this has not yet been tested in the courts so the safest course is for donors and recipients to be extra cautious when proceeding with known donation.
 Written contracts are an essential component of any known sperm donation, and all the participants must understand the implications of their selected insemination method.
 My law firm’s services include preparation of legal contracts for known sperm donor arrangements.

 In addition to the legal complications inherent in known sperm donation, practical complications can arise around the issue of disclosure to not only the child but to mutual friends and family members.
 The donor and the recipients really need to be on the same page with regards to disclosure, and they also need to be prepared to respond to an unanticipated disclosure.
 As you can imagine, things can get very awkward if one participant chooses to share the information when the other participants are not ready to do so.
 Worse yet, the child could learn about the donation from a cousin or friend, rather than directly from his/her own parents.
 Prospective parents clearly have a lot more control over information sharing when using an anonymous sperm donor.

 These downsides of known sperm donation can be mitigated, but not completely eliminated, by seeking legal advice before the pregnancy as well as having a clear written agreement in place between the participants.
 For many prospective parents, the benefits of known sperm donation outweigh the risks, and thus it can be a reasonable family building choice when the necessary legal prerequisites are met.

-Please contact me today at the Law Office of Catherine Tucker if you would like to schedule a time for us to talk more about your known sperm donation arrangement in New Hampshire.
+Please contact me today at New Hampshire Surrogacy Law if you would like to schedule a time for us to talk more about your known sperm donation arrangement in New Hampshire.